SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserLaunchProtocol.md

 ```
-IF the ResetURL option is set
-   set the URL to the original (hardcoded) default URL
-ELSE
 IF the storeURL option is set
-      make this URL the new default URL
+   make this URL the new default URL by calling the setAltStartPage API
-   ENDIF
 ENDIF
 ```
 Figure 3: Launch Protocol design description